Moss’s Escape in Gothic London: The Executioner’s Daughter

 No time to read?
 Get a summary

-THE EXECUTIONER’S DAUGHTER by Jane Hardstaff is a thrilling gothic tale that features real myths involving river witches who snatch children that are too close to the water.
+THE EXECUTIONER’S DAUGHTER becomes a gripping gothic tale that threads historical peril with river legends.
+It features myths about river witches who snatch children who stray too close to the water, a reminder that the Thames wears more than fog and fogbound streets.

 Rating: 4/5